codingforpleasure/customized-workspace/Ubuntu/useful-resources/sklearn.md

 The algorithm is trained on **k − 1** folds with one held back and tested on the held back fold.
 This is repeated so that each fold of the dataset is given a chance to be the held back test set.
 After running cross-validation you **end up with k-different performance scores that you can summarize using a mean and a standard deviation**.

+The result is a more reliable estimate of the performance of the algorithm on new data given your test data.
+It is more accurate because the algorithm is trained and evaluated multiple times on different data.
+The choice of k must allow the size of each test partition to be large enough to be a reasonable sample of the problem, whilst allowing enough repetitions of the train-test evaluation of the algorithm to provide a fair estimate of the algorithms performance on unseen data.

 ```python
 from sklearn.model_selection import KFold